Here’s how to fix problems with macOS Big Sur

 This is perhaps the most common problem you’re likely to run into with Big Sur.
 It’s logical to assume that a new version of macOS should run faster than previous versions.
 And in some cases that’s true.
 For example, Safari tends to speed up with every release.
 But new versions of the OS also put more pressure on system resources.

-So, if you have a Mac that’s a few years old, it may be that you see it slow down.
+So, if you have a Mac that’s a few years old, you are likely to encounter that the macOS Big Sur is running slow.
 There is plenty you can do to mitigate that, though.

 Things that can slow down your Big Sur experience: